nodejs/node/doc/api/process.md

 * `arrayBuffers` refers to memory allocated for `ArrayBuffer`s and `SharedArrayBuffer`s, including all Node.js [`Buffer`][]s.
   This is also included in the `external` value.
-When Node.js is used as an embedded library, this value may be `0`.
+When Node.js is used as an embedded library, this value may be `0` because allocations for `ArrayBuffer`s may not be tracked in that case.

 When using [`Worker`][] threads, `rss` will be a value that is valid for the entire process, while the other fields will only refer to the current thread.